barrett370/Y4-Diss/research/logs/project_proposal-d1.md

 - Discuss viability & possibility of improvement in future years, what needs to change/ be improved for this to be feasible?

 ## Milestones

+- Research Phase
+  - This initial phase will conclude once I feel I have a good grasp of the current research & idea of what direction I am going to go in
+- Classical Implementation Phase
+  - In this phase I will focus on researching applications of classical genetic algorithms, culminating in producing simulated results using a range of different approaches studied and proposed by myself.
+- Quantum Extension Phase
+  - Time and ability permitting, I will then move on to study the benefits and drawbacks of a quantum approach, producing simulations run on a classical computer & perhaps a very simplified version running on IBMQ infrastructure, further study will prove whether this is possible.
+- Write-up Phase
+  - I will then move onto finalising my report.
+I will have been contributing to it over the course of the previous phases but here I will focus on formatting & conclusions.